duncsully/nubbins/readme.md

 [](#methods-vs-property)To provide an API that is familiar across various FE libraries, nubbin objects have both a pair of `.get()` and `.set()` methods and also a `.value` getter-setter that aliases the `.get()` and `.set()` methods.
 The methods probably look familiar to users of Svelte stores and, to a lesser extent, Solid signals, while the `.value` property probably looks more familiar to users of Vue refs and Preact signals.

-While you are free to use either, or any combination of them for that matter, the methods are preferred because:
+While you are free to use either, or any combination of them for that matter, the methods are recommended because:

 - It is explicit that your read or write action does other things (i.e. hooks into an FE library's lifecycle)
 - Following off the last point, the set method allows passing a function to dynamically set the next value based on the current value that gets passed to the function.
 This technically is still supported with `.value` but would look more confusing e.g. `countNubbin.value = value => value + 1`
 - The methods can maintain context in a destructuring assignment, allowing you to use them "disconnected" from the nubbin.
-Destructure assigning `.value` will just read the value immediately.
+Destructure assigning `.value` will just read the value immediately and not update the nubbin if you try to reassign the variable.